bhuvangolhar/Data-Structures-and-Algorithms/Basics/data_types.md

 • *Primitive Data Types*
 • *Non-Primitive Data Types*

-1.**Primitive Data Types -**

-Primitive data types are the most basic data types built into Java.
-They store simple values directly in memory.

-Types of Primitive Data Types -

-• byte → 1 byte, range: -128 to 127
 • short → 2 bytes, range: -32,768 to 32,767
 • int → 4 bytes, range: -2,147,483,648 to 2,147,483,647
 •